Linuxfabrik/monitoring-plugins/README.md

 ## Tips & Tricks

+Q: **I get `Query failed: ...` and/or `Error: no such column` after updating a plugin.**

+A: This happens to plugins that define an updated database structure for their local SQLite database(s).
+We do not implement db migration instructions when tinkering with the check's sqlite structure, as the contents of the db files are only temporary (which is why they are in `$TEMP`).
+After an update, it is always a good idea to delete `$TEMP/linuxfabrik-*.db` and try again.

 Q: **How can I remove the performance data after the `|` from the check output?**

 A: In Bash, use `/usr/lib64/nagios/plugins/check-command | cut -f1 -d'|'`